SAREC-Lab/sUAS-UseCases/usecases/main/ItemDelivery.md

 **Pre-Conditions**

-- Dronology system is active
+- DroneResponse system is active
 - Multiple UAVs are equipped with cameras and are placed on the ground and are activated
-- Drones are able to carry limited weight
+- Drones are able to carry required payload
-- There are enough drones to take care of the delivery process
-- DroneResponse is running and UAVs are displayed on map
-- All UAVs are equipped with collision avoidance technology

 **Post Conditions**

 Success end condition

-The medical package has been successfully collected by the target.
+The item is successfully delivered to the intended target

 Failure end condition:

- The medical package has not been collected by the target.
+The UAV delivers the item to the wrong location or The UAV fails to deliver the item

 **Trigger**

-The Drone Commander activates the delivery.

-Or, A patient requested for emergency defibrillator delivery
+The UAV receives a delivery command

 ## **Main Success Scenario**